 3. Vendor dependence

 ePUB files, by and large, are entirely vendor-independent.
-This means that they can be accessed and read on virtually any e-reader except Kindle. ePUB files can also be read on various devices, including PC, MAC, tablets, or even smartphones.
+This means that they can be accessed and read on virtually any e-reader except Kindle. ePUB files can also be read on various devices, including PCs, MAC, tablets, or even smartphones.
 However, this is not the case with Mobi.
 Mobi, at present, is exclusive to Amazon.

 That is to say that Mobi files can only be read on Kindle devices.
 Therefore, the difference between ePUB vs. Mobi is that ePUB includes everything minus Amazon, whereas Mobi includes only Amazon.